 What Are the Effects of Lake Tahoe Losing Water?

 Lake Tahoe losing more water would devastate thousands of species and local communities that need it to survive.
 Neighboring rivers get their water from the lake.
-But with droughts lowering its water levels, many of these tributaries aren’t being refilled.
-This issue prevented salmon from spawning last year and signifies that the ecosystem is changing fast.
+But with droughts lowering Tahoe’s water levels, many of these tributaries aren’t being refilled.
+This issue has prevented salmon from spawning in previous years and signifies that the ecosystem is changing fast.

 Aside from the changing landscape, Lake Tahoe running out of water will hurt the local tourism industry that relies on the lake.
 You can already start to see certain boat ramps that couldn’t open last summer because of the low water levels.
 If this continues, many resorts and other recreational businesses may close in the future.